abdkhanstd/FedR/readme.md

-# FedR: A Federated Framework for Drivable Road Area Detection
+# V2FedR: A Federated Framework for Drivable Road Area Detection

-This repository contains the code for FeDR, a federated learning framework designed for road segmentation in autonomous driving using Vision Transformers (ViT) and Convolutional Neural Networks (CNNs).
+This repository contains the code for V2FeDR, a federated learning framework designed for road segmentation in autonomous driving using Vision Transformers (ViT) and Convolutional Neural Networks (CNNs).

 ## Table of Contents
 - [Introduction](#introduction)